 With its proximity to schools, services, restaurants and downtown businesses, the Community Center neighborhood attracts families, young professionals and empty nesters alike.
 Rinconada Park, with its large community pool, playgrounds, picnic areas and tennis courts, is just across the street from the Rinconada Library and Palo Alto Art Center.
-Down the road, the Lucie Stern Center houses the Children’s Library, Children’s Theatre, local community theaters, and the popular Junior Museum & Zoo was completely rebuilt, re-opening in November 2021.
+Down the road, the Lucie Stern Center houses the Children’s Library, Children’s Theatre, local community theaters.
+The popular Junior Museum & Zoo was completely rebuilt, re-opening in November 2021.

 Green Gables is a collection of neighborhoods often referred to by the name of the school that serves as a common hub: Duveneck.
 With a mix of pre-war ranchers and post-war Eichlers, Duveneck is a place where people put down roots and stay awhile.
 It’s a neighborhood where young families can find a starter home and later move up on the same block.

 Blocks from Palo Alto’s city center, Professorville is a highly sought-after address due to its charming, genteel feel and easy access to the bustling action of downtown.
 The neighborhood offers an eclectic array of turn-of-the-century architectural styles including Queen Ann, Classic Revival and Craftsman Bungalows, as well as a rich collection of historic Shingle Style homes.

 Old Palo Alto